Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Sources.md

 | `Content-Length` | Size of the raw body in bytes; required |

 An accepted delivery returns **202**.
 That acknowledges receipt, not completion of the pipeline.
 A missing length returns **411**, an oversized declared body **413**, and an invalid signature **401**.
 Check [Documents](./Documents.md) and [Review](./Review.md) for what happened next.

+## RAG database destinations

+Select a saved database connection and configure its collection, plus any namespace or text-field options required by that provider.
+Use this source as the destination for **Connected RAG database** in [Ingestion](./Ingestion.md).
+It accepts prepared chunks rather than acting as a watched folder or providing document input.

 ## Status and removal